shayypy/guilded.py/README.md

 Guilded.py has a support channel under its dedicated group for any questions you may have.

 1. Join the [Guilded-API](https://community.guildedapi.com) server
-2. Navigate to #library-list
+2. Click on the far-left plus sign
-3. Click on the guilded.py role and click "Add me to role"
+3. Click the "Follow" button on the guilded.py group
-4. You should see a new group pop up in your sidebar - you are now in the Guilded.py group